 In 1979, Ruth and her second husband, Harold, divorced.
 She later married a man named Dale, with whom she had two sons.
 After divorcing Dale, Ruth chose to keep his surname.
 Her mother, Audrey, passed away in 2002, and her father, Dean, died in 2010.
 Ruth’s first husband, Edward Heuvelhorst, passed away in 2012.

 Today, Ruth Ann Moorehouse is a mother and grandmother.
-She lives a quiet life with her cats somewhere in the Midwest.
+She lives a quiet life with her cats somewhere in the Midwest and, according to her Facebook page, is a fervent supporter of Donald Trump.

 Quotes